malva-ot/nomo/nomo-intro.md

 #### 4.2.1 Compound glyphs

-In any of the mediums contemplated by the authors, including of course natural writing systems as encoded in Unicode, it is common for non-sequential clusters of information to be embedded in a otherwise sequential structure.
+In any of the mediums contemplated by the authors, including of course natural writing systems as encoded in Unicode, it is common for non-sequential clusters of information to be embedded in an otherwise sequential structure.

 A musical composition may contain overlapping sustained sounds from multiple instruments, or multiple tones from the same instrument.
 Military service ribbons are generally a one-dimensional sequence of colors encoded as a piece of ribbon, but occasionally contain two dimensional features such as angled bars or small pictograms.
 And writing systems often contain compound glyphs that either visually or even conceptually are a combination of other glyphs or annotations that may or may not appear independently in a sequence.

+In all these examples, there is a well defined sequence in time or space for the pattern as a whole, but at each location in that sequence there might be multiple overlapping values which are discrete and identifiable not ordered in relation to each other.

 These features of extant identifiers and writing systems present a challenge to the intentionally strict constraints in Nomo of atomic glyphs and context-free sequences.
 Nomo strictly prohibits glyph-specific attributes or multi-glyph rules, such as to express that the single glyph `ß` is equivalent to the two glyphs `ss` in some contexts, or to express that some base glyph plus multiple combining diacritic glyphs are equivalent regardless of the ordering of the trailing combining diacritic glyphs, which are in turn all equivalent to a single composed glyph, such as in the following Unicode sequences: